b-bellovic/kadoa_assignemnt/docs/index.md

-# Kadoa Documentation
+# Kadoa Assignment Documentation

-Welcome to the Kadoa documentation.
+Welcome to the Kadoa Assignment documentation.
 This documentation covers all aspects of the Kanban board application.

 ## Getting Started